In a post some months ago, I wrote:

 The walls and ceilings are of unfinished and unmatched white pine boards, face nailed and of uneven lengths and widths…

-Odd, isn’t it, that something could be memorialized, made mythic, in barely two generations?
+It’s noteworthy that something so recent could be memorialized, made mythic, in barely two generations.
 It’s as if Via Rail built a 1960s Toronto beverage room, or Montreal taverne, for the Toronto-Montreal run.
-I mean, it isn’t that long ago, I can tell you exactly what the taverne was like, and I’m no crusty old-timer.
+I mean, it’s not that long ago, I can tell you what the taverne was like, and I’m no crusty old-timer.
 Really.

-Fortunately, the Railroad Archive site has preserved the 1940 drinks list shown below.
-And lo, Pale Ale – Bass’s – and stout – Guinness’s – are still represented along with unnamed American draught and bottled beer.
+Fortunately, the Railroad Archive site has preserved the 1940 drinks list.
+Bass ale and Guinness stout are still represented along with unnamed American draught and bottled beer.

-A cold collation was available too, including what seems an early form of the Reuben, and caviar, with not much daylight in their prices.
-That was 1940 America for you, just coming out of the long Depression.
+A cold collation was available, including what seems an early Reuben sandwich, and caviar, with not much daylight in the prices.
+Such was 1940 America, still coming out of the Depression.

-The food choice seems plain Jane in 2019 yet, with good ingredients, perhaps as satisfying as anything we can do today.
+The foods seem plain Jane today yet with good ingredients, perhaps was as satisfying as anything in fashion now.

-Soon the supply of Bass and Guinness would dry up, after Pearl Harbor, that is.
-Maybe the beery twain returned for The Pub, the next incarnation of the City of Denver lounge car.
-If I find a menu for that period I’ll do an update.
+Soon the supply of Bass and Guinness would dry up, after Pearl Harbor.
+Maybe the beery twain returned for The Pub, the next City of Denver lounge car.
+If I find its menu I’ll do an update.

-The 1940 document shows the great lasting power of Bass and Guinness in America – the almost invariable duo of aristo beer.
-Commencing about 100 years earlier they flew the flag for chic imported, non-German beer.
-The reign lasted until about 2000 when Bass seemed to fall from American graces, leaving Guinness the main prestige import outside the German, Dutch, Mexican, and Canadian axis.
+The 1940 document shows the lasting power of Bass and Guinness in America, an aristo duo we might say.
+Commencing about 100 years earlier, these brands flew the flag for top-grade imported, non-German beer.
+The dual reign lasted until about 2000 when Bass seemed to fall from American graces.

-Note re images: the first image was drawn from the Streamliner Memories site as noted and linked in the text.
-The second was drawn from the Railroad Archives site also linked in the text.
+Note re images: the image above is from the Streamliner Memories website as noted and linked in the text.
 All intellectual property therein belongs solely to the lawful owner(s), as applicable.
-Images used for educational and historical purposes.
+Image used for educational and historical purposes.
 All feedback welcomed.